PythonZero/CodeSnippets/Metrics/Prometheus-Grafana.md

 # Prometheus Set up

 1) Download & Install the prometheus server from https://prometheus.io/download/
-  * This provides you with the dashboard to access prometeheus
+   * This provides you with the dashboard to access prometheus
    * It will run on `localhost:9090`

 # Grafana Set up
 1) Install Grafana (Enterprise edition is ok)